Kimberly-Clark de México

-Kimberly-Clark de México was founded in 1931 with the commercialization of Kotex in Mexico, currently the company is headquartered in Mexico City.

-The company engages in the manufacture and commercialization of disposable products for daily use by consumers within and away-from home in Mexico and internationally.
+Kimberly-Clark de México (KCM) is a Mexican company that engages in the manufacture and commercialization of disposable products for daily use by consumers within and away-from home in Mexico and internationally.
 The company's products include diapers and childcare products, feminine pads, incontinence care products, bath tissue, napkins, facial tissue, hand and kitchen towels, wet wipes and health care products.

-Today the company has 8 000 direct employees and over 10 thousand indirect jobs, driving a large number of chains that benefits thousands of Mexican families.
+Today, the company has 8,000 direct employees and over 10,000 indirect jobs.

+History

+The origin of KCM dates to the "La Aurora" Paper Factory in 1925 in the municipality of Naucalpan, in the State of Mexico.
+In 1932 Kimberly-Clark Corporation entered Mexico with its Kotex and Kleenex brands.
+By 1959, Kimberly-Clark Corporation acquired 100% of the capital of the La Aurora factory, thus becoming Kimberly-Clark de México.

+In 1962, Kimberly-Clark Corporation sold 40% of KCM's shares on the Mexican Stock Exchange, marking an important milestone in its history.

+In the following years, KCM continued its growth: